raspberrypilearning/mood-board/en/step_3.md

 --- task ---

-Your mood board will have several sections of content, using a combination of text, images, or emojis.
+You will create several sections of content for your mood board and can use a combination of text, images, or emojis.

 Think about the sections you want to add.
 You could sketch your layout on paper if you prefer.